jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3cade99dda4e6071a85dfd
+id: 5f3ef6e0e0c3feaebcf647ad
-title: Part 47
+title: Part 48
 challengeType: 0
 ---

 # --description--

-You will come back to the styling the menu in a few steps, but for now, go ahead add a second `section` element below the first for displaying the desserts offered by the cafe.
+Add an `h2` element in the new section add give it the text `Desserts`.

 # --hints--